mcsee/Software-Design-Articles/Articles/Blogging/I Wrote More than 90 Articles on 2021 Here is What I Learned/readme.md

 - Software Design is a creative activity.

-- My articles are suggestions and not rigid rules.
+- My articles are *suggestions* and not rigid rules.

-- I try to have smart discussions.
+- I try to have intelligent and polite discussions.

 - I have zero tolerance for hate speech and unprofessional comments.